yangshun/tech-interview-handbook/contents/coding-interview-techniques.md

 #### Example

 How would you [return all elements of a matrix in spiral order](https://leetcode.com/problems/spiral-matrix/)?
-Drawing out the matrix and the path your iterator needs to take will help tremendously by allowing you to see the pattern.
+Drawing out the matrix and the steps your iterator needs to take in each direction will help tremendously in allowing you to see the pattern.

 ### 2. Think about how you would solve the problem by hand